websemantics/lcss2php/README.md

 ![LCSS2PHP](https://websemantics.github.io/lcss2php/assets/img/logo.svg)
-> A straightforward library that reads a mixed list of `Less` and `Scss` to extract their variables and return them as a PHP associative array.
+> A straightforward library that reads a mixed list of `Less` and `Scss` files to extract their variables and return them as a PHP associative array.

 ## Install